wcventure/PERIOD/INSTALL.md

 **running a privileged container**
 - `sudo docker run --privileged -it period:latest /bin/bash`

-Then you will start a a docker container abd enter the configured environment of PERIOD.
+Then you will start a docker container and enter the configured environment of PERIOD.

 ## Installing from source code on local environment (for development)